jyhi/teapot/README.md

 make
 ```

 The result binary will be in the current directory.
+The build system does not support shadow build.

 ## Usage